India

 Superannuation funds usually restrict membership to senior employees, but some companies may provide this benefit for other grades of staff depending on defined factors.
 Employers may contribute up to 15% of Basic Salary + Dearness Allowance to a Superannuation Fund.
 Employer contribution above INR 150,000 is taxable to the employee.
 Employees typically do not contribute to Superannuation.
 Due to the ease of participating in the National Pension Scheme and the better tax treatment, this new program has become the preferred way for employers to facilitate pension savings.

-The National Pension Scheme (NPS) is a voluntary, portable scheme that permits employees to contribute up to 10 percent of monthly Basic Salary to the NPS Tier 1 account, with no cap.
-Employee contributions are tax-exempt at the time of contribution, on returns, and on 60% of withdrawal at retirement; early withdrawals are not permitted with some exceptions.
+The National Pension Scheme (NPS) is a voluntary, portable scheme that permits employees to contribute up to 10 percent of their monthly Basic Salary to the NPS Tier 1 account, with no cap.
+Employee contributions are tax-exempt at the time of contribution, on returns, and on 60% of withdrawal at retirement; early withdrawals are permitted up to 25% of the subscriber’s total contribution with some exceptions, and after completion of 3 years enrollment in the NPS.
 Employees may contribute another INR 50,000 per month towards the Tier 1 account and claim an additional exemption under Section 80 C of the Income Tax Act.
 However, employee contributions to their individual Tier 2 accounts, which permit discretionary withdrawals, are not tax-exempt.

 Business Travel Accident